shivambirla784/The_Movie_Details_Website/README.md

 # The_Movie_Details_Website
 ReelPulse: Movie Details Website->
 Developed a responsive movie details website using HTML, CSS, and JavaScript, providing information about various movies.
-Link:https://shivambirla784.github.io/The_Movie_Details_Website/
+Use any VPN before browsing this website(USA,UK,etc:Other than INDIA) Link:https://shivambirla784.github.io/The_Movie_Details_Website/